microsoft/terminal/doc/specs/#1595 - Suggestions UI/Snippets.md

   example, see
   [`clone_all_repos_in_org.yaml`](https://github.com/warpdotdev/workflows/blob/main/specs/git/clone_all_repos_in_org.yaml).
   We may want to straight up just seamlessly support that syntax as well.
-  Converting them to WT-compatible json is fairly trivial [[1](#footnote-1)].
+  * Converting them to WT-compatible json is fairly trivial [[2](#footnote-2)].
+    * We may want to consider supporting YAML like this for `wt import`, ala [#10083]
+    * Similarly, we could import the YAML in the settings UI in a fashion similar to how we import color schemes:
-  Furthermore, the commands are all licensed under Apache 2.0, which means they can be easily consumed by other OSS projects and shared with other developers.
+  * Furthermore, the commands are all licensed under Apache 2.0, which means they can be easily consumed by other OSS projects and shared with other developers.

   This leads us to the next future consideration:
 * Discoverability will be important.
 Perhaps the actions page could have a toggle to immediately filter to "snippets"?
 Which then also displays some text